Levels of Evidence in OT

 Common ways of organizing the levels of evidence

-Now, if you were to Google levels of evidence, you might feel confused because there is not one standard evidence pyramid.
+Now, if you were to Google “levels of evidence,” the results might be confusing, because there is not one standard evidence pyramid.

-But, when you are looking at the various evidence pyramids out there, you should definitely see themes that you recognize (with systematic reviews being the highest quality of evidence, then RCTs, then case studies, etc.).
+But, as you explore the various evidence pyramids out there, you will definitely see some common themes (with systematic reviews being the highest quality of evidence, then RCTs, then case studies, etc.).

-From there, there are nuanced differences in what is included and what is not included, based on the application of the pyramid.
+From there, there are nuanced differences in what types of evidence are and are not included, based on the application of the pyramid.

-For example, if you are focused on cutting-edge research as you try to bring a new technology to market, a pyramid that includes in-vitro and animal research would be really important to you, because this is where you will find cutting-edge advances happening.
+For example, if you are focused on cutting-edge research as you try to bring a new technology to market, a pyramid that includes in-vitro and animal research might be really important to you, because this is where you would find cutting-edge advances happening.

-For us practitioners, though, the most important thing is probably having evidence filtered and explained regarding how it is applicable to our daily practice.
+For us practitioners, though, it is more important for evidence to be filtered and explained (particularly with regard to how it applies to our daily practice).

-Most of us don’t have time to look at animal research and ponder what might come of it in 20 years.
+Most of us don’t have time to look through animal research and ponder what might come of it in 20 years.
 Therefore, a pyramid that highlights filtered information is probably the most helpful.

 Research pyramids that divide evidence into filtered and unfiltered information

-I also need to note that even though we tend to conceptualize levels of evidence in numerical form, there are also many examples of pyramids using numerical-alphabetical value.
-This is especially helpful for organizations who want to use a shorthand for the strength of evidence.
-For example, this treatment has level 1B studies, whereas this other one only has 3B level studies.
+I should also note that even though we tend to conceptualize levels of evidence in numerical form, there are many examples of pyramids that use numerical-alphabetical values.
+This is especially helpful for organizations that want to use a shorthand denoting the strength of evidence (e.g., “X treatment has level 1B studies, whereas Y treatment only has 3B studies.”).

-In fact, the American Occupational Therapy Association (AOTA) Approved Provider Program uses a numerical-alphabetical hierarchy for assessing evidence used in their professional development activities.
+In fact, the American Occupational Therapy Association (AOTA) Approved Provider Program uses a numerical-alphabetical hierarchy to assess evidence used in their professional development activities.

 OT Potential Club levels of evidence pyramid

-First, for practicing clinicians, articles that contain a synthesis of information seem to be the most helpful.
-The content in there is often geared towards actionable change in the clinic, which is what were are typically looking for as practitioners.
-So, for me, I like the structures where these articles go on the top of hierarchy.
+First, for practicing clinicians, articles containing a synthesis of information seem to be the most helpful.
+Their content is often geared toward actionable change in the clinic, which is typically what we are looking to achieve.
+So, I prefer the structures where these articles sit at the top of the hierarchy.

-Ultimately, I found this pyramid, which seems to originate from the University of Virginia Health Sciences Library, to match up with the evidence I was seeing most regularly.
+I have found that the pyramid below, which appears to originate from the University of Virginia Health Sciences Library, most closely matches my preferred evidence hierarchy.

-For the studies, we’ve looked at, I’ve found that cross-sectional studies, animal research, article synthesis and expert opinions are not common in influential therapy-related articles, thus I have left them off this OT-directed pyramid.
+For the studies we’ve looked at, I’ve found that cross-sectional studies, animal research, article synthesis, and expert opinions are not common in influential therapy-related articles; thus, I have left them off of our OT-directed pyramid.
 I actually ended up adding back in the category of mechanistic study, as this was a category we were encountering in the research.

 Ultimately, we came up with this categorization:

-This has given us a pyramid to categorize the studies we are looking at, based on the intent of the article.
-As a journal club, it is not within our purview to categorize the overall level of current research available or make a formal criticism of the execution of the study.
+This has given us a pyramid to categorize the studies we are looking at based on the intent of the article, as it is not within our purview to categorize the overall level of current research available or to make a formal criticism of the execution of the study.

-If you would like to see our pyramid in action, please join us at the OT Potential Club.
+If you would like to see our pyramid in action, please join us in the OT Potential Club!

 What about qualitative evidence?